-Students enrolled in the MS PM must receive a 3.00 (B) or better in all core required classes.
+Students enrolled in the MS PM must earn a minimum grade of B in all core requirements.

 Noncompliance with academic progress expectations will result in probation and possible removal from the program.
 See Academic Standing in the Graduate Degree Policies for more information.

 Advancement to Candidacy

 Advancement to Candidacy to the MS PM will be granted to students who have: